paul-ferguson/stream-processing-workshop-sb3/readme.md

 Run the gradle task nativeCompile.
 This uses your JAVA_HOME to run the `gu` command so verify its set correctly.
 Once nativeCompile has completed it will generate an executable at build/native/nativeCompile/stream-processing-workshop-sb3.

-## Issues
-When streams needs to use the RocksDB it is not found in native.
+When streams needs to use the RocksDB it is not found in by default in the native executable.
 ```
 Caused by: java.lang.RuntimeException: librocksdbjni-osx.jnilib was not found inside JAR.
 	at org.rocksdb.NativeLibraryLoader.loadLibraryFromJarToTemp(NativeLibraryLoader.java:125) ~[na:na]